azranel/nvim-configuration/README.md

 I would also like to thank all of the plugin creators and the [Junegunn](https://github.com/junegunn) specifically for his dotfiles (and for zoom function)

+## Requirements

+Neovim with version newer than 0.4.0

 ## How to install

 Install all needed stuff: